COSMO-ORG/fieldextra-wiki/Planning.md

        > rename sc_pcat_{radar,satellite} to sc_pcat_obs
          (use new 'class' to differentiate)
      + [1w] Systematically check and track fields units
+     + [2w] KIND specified for all REAL and all INTEGER, REAL explicitely set to 32 bits (possible in fortran 2008), real_in_byte set accordingly
      + [2-4w] Common library of services for COSMO software, which is efficient for all COSMO codes (incl.
 ICON) and which minimizes the number of modules to import for accessing a requested functionality